Council candidate accused of trying to kill would-be mayor

 Quintez Brown, 21, also faces four counts of wanton endangerment, Louisville police spokesman Aaron Ellis said.

+Brown, a social justice activist running as an independent for the council, has campaigned with a slate of candidates opposed to projects they say will worsen gentrification in Kentucky’s largest city.

+The apparent target of Monday’s shooting, Democrat Craig Greenberg, has promoted his experience at the center of the city’s revitalization efforts, and helped draft legislation promoting developments in Louisville’s predominantly Black west side.

-Brown, who is running as an independent, was arrested Monday after witnesses said he shot multiple rounds at the headquarters of Democrat Craig Greenberg, who told reporters he was “shaken but safe” after the attack.
-Greenberg said he was at his campaign office with four colleagues when a man appeared in the doorway with a weapon.
+Greenberg said he was at his campaign headquarters with four colleagues when a man appeared in the doorway and began firing multiple rounds.

 One staffer managed to shut the door, which they barricaded using “tables and desks,” and the suspect fled, he said.